nethesis/parceler/README.md

 php artisan repository:create
 ```

-The command will guide you through the process of adding a repository, here's the fields that will be asked:
+The command will guide you through the process of adding a repository; here are the fields that will be asked:

-- `name`: name of the repository, will be used to identify the repository under the
+- `name`: name of the repository will be used to identify the repository under the
   path `repositories/{community|enterprise}/{repository_name}`,
 - `command`: the command the worker will run to sync the repository it can be anything available in the container.
   Save the content of the repository under the path `source/{repository_name}` in the disk you're using.
   (e.g. if you're using the local disk, save the content of the repository
-  under `storage/app/source/{repository_name}`). `rclone` binary is available in the container, to add configuration
+  under `storage/app/source/{repository_name}`). `rclone` binary is available in the container, to add a configuration
   file follow the [Additional Configuration](#additional-configuration) section.
 - `source_folder`: if repository files are stored in a subfolder, you can specify it here, otherwise leave it empty.
 - `delay`: how many days the upstream files are delayed.